 Community Artist Mentorship Program (CAMP)

-CAMP places School of Art students in assistantship/mentorship positions with Houston’s most influential artists of color.
+CAMP places School of Art students in assistantship/mentorship positions with Houston’s most influential and diverse artists.
 Selected students spend a spring semester and an optional 10-weeks of summer as studio assistants to an artist-mentor.
 In addition to course credit, CAMP students receive an honorarium.
 A central tenet of the CAMP concept is that matches between artist-mentors and students must be mutually beneficial.
 While students connect to a more diverse set of influences and have a rich, professional experience, they also help their artist-mentors increase studio productivity and expand their network to include the UH community.

 Through hands-on creative activity and observation, our students gain insight into the day-to-day practice of a professional artist and build support networks that serve them after graduation.
 CAMP generates concrete career opportunities that set students on a positive trajectory upon graduation.
 Students grow into self-assured artists who proudly embody their identity.

 Formal applications for CAMP positions include a questionnaire and interview.
 It is a competitive selection process and students/mentor matches are determined by assessing complimentary skills, goals and schedules.